-- 6. A Very Good Lope appears to have more lift and flow than the average horse, along with a strong but smooth drive from behind.
-The horse may bend his/her knee a little, or allow his/her off-lead hind leg, or drive leg, to fall behind into his/her tail.
-He has a level top line and self-carriage plus a relaxed, comfortable to ride appearance. - 7.
-A horse exhibiting an Excellent Lope rounds his/her back and has a strong deep stride and a flat swing with his/her front legs.
-He/she swings his/her legs correct and long yet seems to do it effortlessly with a soft stride.
-His/her hocks do not drift behind into his/her tail.
-He/she maintains a very level top line, along with a relaxed, yet alert and confident appearance.
-He/she has a great degree of lift and selfcarriage. - Back.
-Horses should back on command, quietly, willingly and easily in a straight line without resistance.
-Jawing, resisting or tossing of the head should be penalized. - a.
-Evaluation - 1.
-A Poor Back appears resistant or heavy in front.
-He/she may gap his/her mouth, throw his/her head or back crooked. - An Average or Correct Back is straight and covers at least one horse length.
-The horse is smooth and quietly receives light contact without hesitation. - 3.
-A Good Back displays balanced and smooth flowing movements with self-carriage.
-The horse should back straight at least one horse length quietly and without gapping his mouth.
-The back should be done smoothly with light contact and without hesitation. - L. FAULTS.
+- J. RING PROCEDURE.
+This class will be judged on the performance, manners, condition and conformation of the horse.
+All horses will be judged at the walk, jog, lope and back as well as on all transitions. - 1.
+Walk, Jog and Lope.
+Horses are to be shown at a walk, jog and lope on a reasonably loose rein without undue restraint.
+It is mandatory that a moderate extension of the jog be asked for in at least one direction during each Western Pleasure class.
+EXCEPTIONS: 2-Year-Old Western Pleasure, Novice Youth 18 & Under Western Pleasure, Novice Amateur Western Pleasure, and Youth Walk-Trot 5-10 Western Pleasure, Youth 13 & Under Western Pleasure and Amateur Walk-Trot Western Pleasure.
+However, the moderate extension of the jog remains optional in the above-named class exceptions.
+An extended jog is a definite two-beat lengthened stride that results in covering more ground.
+Horses must work both ways of the ring at all required gaits to demonstrate their ability with the different leads.
+A horse will not be penalized for passing.
+The judge shall have the right to ask for additional work from any horse.
+At the option of the judge, horses may be asked to lengthen their strides at the walk or lope, one or both ways of the ring.
+Exception: Novice and Walk-Trot classes - 2.
+Reversing.
+Horses are to be reversed to the inside, away from the rail.
+Horses may be required to reverse at a walk or a jog or may be required to go from any gait to any other gait at the discretion of the judge.
+Forward motion must be maintained through the transitions as well as the reverse without breaking gait.
+No contestant will be asked to reverse at a lope. - K. FAULTS.
 To be scored according to severity: - 1.
 Wrong lead. - 2.
 Bolting. - 3.
 Bucking. - 4.
 Excessive speed. - 5.
 Breaking gait. - Failure to Take Gait.
 Horses which fail to take the gait when called for.
 (During transitions, excessive delay will be penalized.) - 7.
 Head Position.
 Head carried such that the point of the ear is consistently lower than the withers, carried too high, or excessive nosing out. - 8.
 Flexed.
 Over-flexing or straining neck in head carriage so that the nose is carried behind the vertical. - Slow Gait/Loss of Forward Motion.
 Excessively slow at any gait with a loss of forward momentum, resulting in an animated and/or artificial gait. - 10.
 Failure to maintain a reasonably loose rein without undue restraint. - 11.
 Appearance.
 Horses that appear sullen, dull, lethargic, emaciated or overly tired. - 12.
 Touching horse or saddle with free hand. - 13.
 Use of spurs forward of the cinch. - 14.
 Opening mouth excessively. - 15.
 Stumbling. - 16.
 Quick, choppy or pony-strided. - 17.
 Overly canted at the lope.
 (Outside hind leg consistently carried further in than inside front leg.) - 18.
 Refusal to back. - 19.
 A loss of cadence at any gait. - 20.
 Excessive movement of the top line at the lope.